Mobula, Cownose Rays, and Sea Lions in Baja California

 Rinse and repeat

-If this sounds like a few hours at a friendly petting zoo it’s because that’s exactly what it felt like; several hours of playing with these magnificent and innocent animals reminding you what is so great about the ocean and why we must stop destroying it.
+If this sounds like a few hours at a friendly petting zoo, it’s because that’s exactly what it felt like; several hours of playing with these magnificent and innocent animals who serve as a living reminder of what is so great about the ocean and why we must stop destroying it.
 There was no other motive for this visit but to have fun at the colony and come home with huge childish smiles.
-We fell in love with the romper room so much that we decided that visiting the colony will be a permanent part of our yearly Baja itinerary.
+We fell in love with the romper room so much that we decided that visiting the colony will now be a permanent part of our yearly Baja itinerary.

 The rest of the days would be spent leaving from a small private boat a mere kilometer from our place in La Ventana.
-The agenda was somewhat open-ended: head southeast to look for the mobula ray aggregations and deviate as we see or hear about other things in the water.
-Do this over and over again for 5-6 hours.
-Outstanding.
+The agenda was somewhat open-ended: head southeast to look for the mobula ray aggregations and deviate as we heard about other things in the water.
+Do this over and over again for 5–6 hours.
+There are worse routines to have.

 Day 2 we fulfilled our desire to see groups of cownose rays.
 These rays are considered very shy and don’t normally congregate in large groups, so getting to see one up close—or a group of them for that matter—is a real treat.
 Both mobulas and cownose rays are famous for breaching.
 Mobulas splash back into the water like a pancake while cownose rays flip several times in mid-air.
 Another distinction is that cownose rays like to swim at the surface with the tip of their wings sticking out.

 On this day, as we headed southeast towards the mobulas, we ran into dozens of cownose rays who were gently swimming at the surface with their tips out.
 Into the water we went, and what awaited us was a spectacle of dozens of cownose rays.
 Fearing that we would scare them off, we kept our distance while gently keeping pace with them.
 Likely due to the fact that only two of us were in the water, the rays eventually seemed to accept our presence and allowed us to swim within arm’s reach of them for over an hour.
-I love taking pictures and video, but this is one of those times where I put the camera(s) down and just admire nature.
-What an honor to be amongst these creatures.
+I love taking pictures and video, but this is one of those times where I put the camera(s) down and just admired nature.
+What an honor to be there, suspended in the blue among these creatures.

 We finished the day swimming with more mobula rays and dolphins once again.
-In just 2 days we had already fulfilled our intent for the trip.
+In just two days we had already fulfilled our intent for the trip.
 Simply amazing.

 The day we arrived to Baja an orca had been spotted nearby.
 I didn’t hear much about the incident other than the spotting itself, but apparently many boats had congregated around the orca, and with swimmers in the water, had harassed it enough to cause it to change course.
 We weren’t there since we had just arrived in country, so all accounts of the incident are hearsay to us.
 But what was perfectly clear and consistent in all the accounts was that the boats and swimmers had misbehaved and stressed the animal.
 No one was debating this fact, and something had to be done.
 Thus, the order.

 Marine tourism in Baja is booming.
 Word is getting out about the wonderful wildlife Baja has to offer, and it has caused a huge uptick in the number of tourists who are seeking encounters with large animals such as orcas and whales.
 I saw a wonderful heartfelt post on Instagram eloquently describing what is occurring in Baja, especially the Sea of Cortez.
 Operators are desperate to stand out and satisfy the customers.
 They are leaving for the ocean earlier so they can be the first ones to see the large game.
 They are riding faster and more aggressively.
 They are throwing caution to the wind when approaching the animals in the water so photographers can get their nice photos with their big expensive rigs.
-This is creating is an unsustainable environment where the animals are left to stress and suffer as a result.
+This is creating an increasingly fragile situation where the line between admiration and disruption is being crossed more often than anyone wants to admit.

 Not to be discouraged by this incident, we continued our journey and swam with more dolphins and rays—including manta rays.
 We finished the trip by heading over to the tiny island of La Reina, which hosts a small colony of sea lions.
 What a great way to end the trip; book-ending it the exact way we started it.

 Baja California is an impressive mecca of marine wildlife, and the Sea of Cortez in particular bodes an impressive and diverse range.
+Our hope is that the heightened attention Baja is receiving becomes an opportunity—not a burden—for the region to protect its wildlife while still welcoming those who care about it.
 We’re hoping that regulation is put in place by the time we come back to La Ventana next year so that we can fully enjoy her beauty responsibly once again.
 For now, we say “see you later” to Baja until December when we plan to head over to Magdalena Bay for a whale, marlin, and bait ball adventure—along with visiting the sea lion colony in Espiritu Santo once again.
 CaaS